practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 understand a project's implementation, and maintainers merge these patches without fully understanding the needs of their contributors.
 Maintainers may also struggle to remember the reasoning behind any of their own code that they haven't touched in a while, but they still need to be able to work with it.

 As a result of both of these influencing factors, mistaken assumptions tend to proliferate as a project grows, and with them come bugs and undefined behaviors.
 When direct knowledge of the codebase becomes limited and unreliable, it's easy to let code quality standards slip without fully realizing the potential for future problems.

-If bad code continues to accumulate in this fashion, it becomes difficult to improve one part of a project without breaking something else in the process.
-This forces maintainers to spend most of their time fixing bugs, and that drains energy that could otherwise be used to move the project forward in meaningful ways.
-This is where open source development stops being fun, and starts feeling like a painful chore.
+If bad code continues to accumulate in this fashion, improving one part of a a project usually means breaking something else in the process.
+Once a maintainer starts spending most of their time fixing bugs, it gets hard to move their project forward in meaningful ways.
+This is where open source development stops being fun, and starts ffeeling like a painful chore.

 Not all projects need to end up this way, though.
 As long as project maintainers